DaveMielke/NBP/b2g/doc/Editor/Screen/main.rst

   * To type any character by its Unicode value:

     1) Press Space+u (dots 136).
-    2) Enter the hexadecimal value of that character's Unicode value.
+    2) Enter the hexadecimal representation of that character's Unicode value.
-    3) Press enter (dot 8).
+    3) Press Enter (dot 8).

 Dot8
-  The enter key.
+  The Enter key.

   * At the start of a line, insert a blank line above it.